Author: Jack and Sue Drafahl

 The book is filled with useful illustrations of the techniques discussed and they’re presented in an easy-to-follow way.

-Overall, this book is a good supplemental book on using Photoshop if you already have something like Martin Edge’s more comprehensive guide, with some useful tips specific to shooting underwater.
+Overall, this book is a good supplemental book on using Photoshop if you already have something like Martin Edge’s more comprehensive guide to underwater photography, with some useful tips specific to shooting images underwater.